 We had read beforehand that March is not within the hiking season for Mestia.
-Guidebooks warn that trails may often be obscured in the off-season, and are not so well marked that trails will be clear when there’s snow and sliding rocks/mud.
+Guidebooks warn that trails may often be obscured in the off-season, and are not so well marked that trails will be clear.
 Being

 clueless noobs expert mountaineers, we did not consider this to be an issue… until we reached the base of the mountain, and realized that we had no clue where we were actually supposed to go.

 (There’s a reason this blog is called “Lost With Purpose”…)